SangeethSDevan/seek.ch/README.md

 2. Messages are sent and received in real time using **Socket.io**.
 3. Each user can join a specific chat room for group discussions.

-## Future Improvements

-- **User Authentication**: Implement user login and authentication for personalized chats.
-- **Message Persistence**: Optionally add a database to store chat history.
-- **File Sharing**: Allow users to send files or images in chat.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.